KandareJ/Jacebook/README.md

 # Jacebook

 In my CS 340 class, we had to create a twitter-like platform.
-The Jacebook front end is written in react.
+This repo contains the front end written in React JS.
+It has been written to interface with various databases.

 ### `npm start`